Together in Christ: 'Loving Our Families' — 1 Timothy 5:3-4, 8

 Key Thought

 God consistently emphasized throughout the Scriptures that His people must care for widows, the fatherless, and the foreigner among us.
-[1] In addition, the Scriptures speak consistently on respecting and obeying our parents.
-[2] God demanded that we practice this honor, respect, compassion, encouragement, and support of our family members!
+[1] In addition, the Scriptures speak consistently of respecting and obeying our parents.
+[2] God demands that we practice this honor, respect, compassion, encouragement, and support of our family members and also others who cannot care for themselves!
 [3]

 The apostle Paul added to this Bible legacy.
-He taught Timothy to care for widows, both those in our physical and spiritual families.
-In our passage today, Paul wrote Timothy, mentoring him as a young church leader, Paul emphasized what Timothy should stress to these young churches and how he should interact with different ages of Christians.
+He taught Timothy and wanted him to teach others that we must care for widows in both our physical family and our spiritual family.
+In our passage today, Paul wrote Timothy, mentoring him as a young church leader, and emphasized what Timothy should stress to these new Christians and also how he should interact with different ages of Christians.
 [4] Paul's words were clear and to the point.
-If we as God's family don't care for our widows, especially those in our physical families, we behave in a worse way than unbelievers.
+If we, as God's family, don't care for our widows, especially those in our physical families, we behave in a worse way than unbelievers.

-Caring for widows is one of our primary responsibilities as a believer as we "show godliness at home and repay" our parents by making sure they receive what they need physically, emotionally, and spiritually.
+Caring for widows is one of our primary responsibilities as believers as we "show godliness at home and repay" our parents by making sure they receive what they need physically, emotionally, and spiritually.
 Caring for our widows is rooted in God's command to "Honor your father and mother" [5] and pleases God!
-[6] Let's show our love for God by loving our widows!
+[6] Let's show our love for God by loving our widows, in both our own family and other families!

 [2] Exodus 20:12; Matthew 15:3-9; Ephesians 6:1; Colossians 3:20.